-Rangers manager Steven Gerrard insists Scott Brown should be punished by the authorities for antagonising his players.
+Rangers boss: Scott Brown should be punished for antagonising opponents

 The Celtic captain was at the centre of three flashpoints as the Hoops defeated their rivals 2-1 on Sunday afternoon.